WallfacerLabs/bytecodecaller/packages/core/README.md

 ## TL;DR

-BytecodeCaller pretends to deploy any reading contract allowing you to create any set of calls.
+BytecodeCaller simulates to deploy any reading contract allowing you to create any set of calls.

 ## Overview